-A. The Academic Council
+3.1.A The Academic Council

-The Deans of colleges, schools or divisions, together with other academic officers of equivalent rank responsible to the chief academic officer, constitute the Academic Council.
+The Deans and Directors of colleges, schools or divisions, the Faculty Senate President, together with other academic officers of equivalent rank responsible to the chief academic officer, constitute the Academic Council.
 The Academic Council advises the chief academic officer in the administration of the academic affairs of the campus, including curriculum development, program scheduling, preparation of the academic calendar, coordination of programs of various colleges and schools, review of instructional programs and special university regulations for degrees.